 Chiang Mai Bus Terminal 3

-Chiang Mai Bus Terminal 3 was built when it became obvious that Chiang Mai’s existing bus stations were operating at capacity.
+As mentioned above, Chiang Mai Bus Terminal 3 was built when it became obvious that Chiang Mai’s existing bus stations were operating at capacity and needed more space.
 Luckily, they were able to build a new bus station for Chiang Mai right next door to Arcade Bus Terminal 2.

 Many of the big bus companies moved their operations across the street to Chiang Mai bus station 3, where passengers can make use of the better and more modern facilities.
 This larger bus station has more services for passengers such as several places to buy food and drink, an air conditioned waiting room, shops and mini-marts, and even a massage service in case you need to loosen up before or after a long trip!